Best Ancient Egypt Attractions

 Sharm el-Sheikh is a popular seaside resort in the southern part of the Sinai Peninsula.
 The area is famous for its various holiday activities.
-This area is the best spot in the world for diving.
+This area is the best spot in the world for diving as well.
 You can plan different tours based on camel, jeep or bicycle trips in here.
 Some of the most popular activities in Sharm el-Sheikh include diving, traveling to Mount Sinai and visiting the monastery of St. Catherine.

 Dahshur is a cemetery located on the west bank of the Nile and about 40 kilometers south of Cairo.
 Compared to Giza and the Saqqara Necropolis, this is a quiet place where you can see some great pyramids in there.
 The number of visitors to the area is very small.
 The arches at Dahshur include bent pyramids and red pyramids built during the reign of Pharaoh Sneferu.

 Aswan is the southernmost city of Egypt and is located to the north of Lake Nasser.
-Although the monuments in this area are limited compared to Luxor, Aswan is a base for sightseeing of the temples of Philae, Kabasha and the Temple of the Sun of King Ramses II in Abu Simbel.
+Although the monuments in this area are limited compared to Luxor, Aswan is a base for sightseeing of the temples of Philae, Kabasha and the Temple of the Sun of King Ramses II in Abu Simbel of ancient Egypt.
 This temple is also the best starting point for sightseeing of the area to find other temples like the temples of Edfu & Kom Ombo, between Aswan and Luxor.